 The Advanced Certificate in Social Work Administration is designed for MSWs who have recently been promoted to an administrative position or direct service practitioners interested in enhancing their leadership and management capabilities.
 The certificate is also available to current MSW students interested in a career in administration.

-This certificate requires four regular SDSU graduate courses: SW 740, SW 745, a course in financial management, and a course in information systems.
+This certificate requires four regular SDSU graduate courses: SW 740, SW 745, SW 791, and a course in financial management.
 Public Administration 650: Public Financial Management is being used to meet the financial management requirement.
-Nursing 684: Information Systems for Nursing is being used to meet the information systems requirement.
-In addition to those four courses, students must take a one-unit Special Study course, SW 798, to augment the two-unit Nursing course.
-All courses must be completed with a grade point average of 3.0 or above, and Credit for the Special Study.
-Consult the Social Work section of the SDSU Graduate Bulletin for detail.
+All courses must be completed with a grade point average of 3.0 or above.
+Consult the Social Work section of the SDSU University Catalog for details.

 SW 740 is offered every fall.
 SW 745 is offered every spring.
-The PA and NURS classes are typically offered in the evening, beginning at 4:00 pm or 7:00 pm.
 Admission to classes outside Social Work requires permission from the instructor.
 This has been provided for all Certificate students to date, but is based on instructor discretion and class space availability.

 If someone applying for the certificate has taken any of the courses in a prior year at SDSU, they can receive credit for them unless they were taken over seven years prior, which results in the courses being expired.
 Students can petition to use an expired course towards their degree objective but must have the course be validated for recency.